You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Potential Side Effects of Acyclovir for Kidney Patients

-While acyclovir is generally well-tolerated, kidney patients may be more susceptible to certain side effects due to their reduced kidney function.
+While acyclovir is generally well-tolerated, kidney patients may experience more severe side effects due to their compromised kidney function.
 Some potential side effects to be aware of include:

-Acyclovir can cause allergic reactions, including anaphylaxis, in rare cases.
-Kidney patients may be more susceptible to these reactions due to their compromised immune system (3).
+Acyclovir can cause hypersensitivity reactions, including anaphylaxis, in some patients.
+Kidney patients may be more prone to these reactions due to their compromised immune system.

 Gastrointestinal Side Effects

-Acyclovir can cause gastrointestinal side effects, such as nausea, vomiting, and diarrhea, which can be more severe in kidney patients due to their reduced ability to excrete the medication (4).
+Acyclovir can cause gastrointestinal side effects, such as nausea, vomiting, and diarrhea, which may be more severe in kidney patients.

 Neurological Side Effects